 Becoming a great designer is about much more than taking a single course or attending a single bootcamp.

 You have to be self-sufficient.
 You have to be hungry to learn.

 You have to start from the beginning.
 You have to understand the basics.
-Learn to love type, learn to navigate the pen tool, figure out colors, learn from the past, and build up a reservoir of empathy.
+Learn to love type, learn to navigate the pen tool, figure out colors, learn some design history, and learn some basic principles.

 Okay, hopefully now you know the essentials.
 We'll learn more as we go, but let's jump into the UX world.
 The absolute most important thing for you to learn and master is process.
-This will be the value you bring to any project you work on.
+While you continue to hone your product thinking, process is the value you bring.
 Tools change & trends die.
-Master process over all.
+Master process.

 Once you've gotten your footing with the basics, learned some of the vocab, and figured out a bit more what interests you; try to absorb as much as you can from high quality sources.

 Designing Beyond Screens

 Books on Business, HCI, & more

 It's always a good idea to have your ear to the ground; watch the trends, predict them, respond to them, and know what's happening in the design world.